AndrewKhans/it-learns/README.md

 # it-learns

-A neural network, without any external libraries
+Machine learning without external libraries.
+Designed for running on small systems.

 ## Todo
 - Re-learn how a neural network works